k3fis/nothing2a-lineage-manifest/README.md

-Do NOT forget to put this in local_manifests folder and rename it to Pacman.xml before doing repo sync.
+Do NOT forget to put this in local_manifests folder before doing repo sync.